Python3pkg/APICheck/README.md

 # APICheck

-A web API testing tool for JSON based APIs.
+A tool and framework for testing JSON based web APIs.
 Written in Python.

-The tool runs a set of tests defined in a simple JSON configuration file and checks the HTTP response against expected JSON values or types.
+The tool and framework can be used to run a set of tests defined in a simple JSON configuration file.
+Each test can check the HTTP response from a request to a particular endpoint against expected JSON values or types.

 ## Installation